Latest News

 Darren Chester praised Legacy volunteers at the national launch, highlighting their century of supporting veterans' families.
 Legacy Week 2025 will raise funds through badge and bear sales to provide vital services. - Darren Chester urges abandoning flawed legislation restricting medal reviews to actions within 20 years

 The Albanese government's proposed legislation limits medal appeals to 20 years, stripping veterans and families of rights.
-Darren Chester says the changes undermine the Defence Honours Tribunal's independence and disenfranchise ADF members. - Darren Chester slams Albanese government's 'lazy' plan to cut regional speed limits, urges investment in safer roads
+Darren Chester says the changes undermine the Defence Honours Tribunal's independence and disenfranchise ADF members. - Darren Chester tears down Albanese government's 'lazy' plan to cut regional speed limits, urges investment in safer roads

 Darren Chester has criticised the Albanese government's plan to lower regional speed limits, labelling it "lazy" and urging greater investment in repairing and upgrading unsafe roads to reduce fatalities. - Darren Chester commends Mac Waste Group for community commitment and support for Gippsland families